Nuances in Shell Scripting

 - Variables are denoted by

-fails since spaces denote argumentsecho '$foo'
+$ foo = barfails since spaces denote argumentsecho '$foo'outputs$fooecho "$foo"outputsbar

 Reserved Variables